Carolina Jews for Justice is currently led by a volunteer Board of Directors from Jewish communities in Raleigh, Durham, Chapel Hill, and Asheville.

 Frank Goldsmith, Board Member, CJJ West Co-Chair

 Frank is a civil rights lawyer and mediator active in social justice issues since the 1960s.
 He is a member of the steering committee of Carolina Jews for Justice West and former chair of the Social Action Committee at Congregation Beth Israel in Asheville, NC.

 Terry is a Southern Jewish country girl raised on a chicken farm near Danville, Virginia.
 After college in NYC, she was a welfare worker and community organizer in the South Bronx and Bedford Stuyvesant.
 Terry worked in government and nonprofits for over 40 years directing programs in community development, crime victim services, and community technology; she is currently retired.
 Most recently she was a consultant in the strategic use of the Internet for under-served communities and nonprofit organizations.
 She co-chaired the social action committee at Beth Meyer Synagogue in Raleigh.

-Judy Leavitt, Board Member
+Jack Holtzman, Board Member

-Deborah Goldstein, Board Member
+Dove Kent, Board Member

 Sam Singer, Staff

 Sam also joined our team in July of 2017.
 She is a 2016 graduate of the University of North Carolina at Asheville, where she majored in Women, Gender, and Sexuality Studies.
 She was awarded the 2042 ASCORE Award for her commitment to community while attending UNCA.
 Sam brings a wealth of organizing experience to the table: most recently, she was a 2016-2017 Tzedek Social Justice Fellow, where she worked with Spirit in Action and the Asheville Jewish Community Center combatting injustices.
 She has a cat named Pickle and loves a bit of cream with her coffee.